zhengying-liu/info232/TP3/README.md

 (1) **Test Your Group Email:**

-**GROUP LEADER:** Send a welcome message to all your group member asking them to reply, by sending email to groupname@chalearn.org.
-Check that everyone received the message (if they did not reply, investigate the problem, e.g. they should check in they spam box).
-In case of problem, ask your teacher.
+**GROUP LEADER:** Send a welcome message by e-mail to all your group member asking them to reply.
+Add your groupname in the e-mail's topic and put _info232@chalearn.org_ as one of the recipient.
+This way you'll be able to communicate easily in the future.

 (2) **Create a Group Account on Codalab:**

-**GROUP LEADER:** Go to https://codalab.lri.fr/competitions/ and create a NEW account in the name of the group, using **groupname@chalearn.org as email and groupname as login**.
+**GROUP LEADER:** Go to [https://codalab.lri.fr/competitions/](https://codalab.lri.fr/competitions/) and create a NEW account in the name of the group, using **your groupname as login**.
 Use info232 as password or share the password with all your group members.

 (3) **Download the starting kit:**

-GROUP LEADER:  Go to [your competitions](http://saclay.chalearn.org/) on Codalab (e.g. group DOCTOR goes to competition HADACA). **ATTENTION:** Le groupes AREAL et PERSODATA doivent choisir la version "PREPROCESSED".
+GROUP LEADER:  Go to [your competition](http://saclay.chalearn.org/) on Codalab (e.g. group MOSQUITO goes to competition MEDI-CHAL). **WARNING:** MEDI-CHAL and GAIA-SAVERS groups must choose the "PREPROCESSED" version.

 Then go to the "Participate" tab, click on "Files".
 Download the starting kit by clicking on "Starking kit".

 On your local computer, create a directory for your project